Vacant Property Rental Incentive Scheme

 If I enter into a residential tenancy agreement and the start date is in the future, when would I be eligible for the payment?

 Eligible applicants are entitled to the incentive payment once the tenancy has commenced, not when the residential tenancy agreement is executed.
 It is a requirement that the tenant has taken up occupancy of the property to be eligible for the scheme as the 12-month tenancy extends from the occupancy date not from the date the agreement was entered into.
-The tenancy must commence by 6 November 2024.
+The tenancy must commence no later than midnight on 28 February 2026 (AWST).

 I have a property in regional Western Australia, can I apply?